Regulus: Etymology and cultural associations

 Rēgulus is Latin for 'prince' or 'little king'; its Greek equivalent is Basiliskos or, in Latinised form, Basiliscus.
 The name Regulus first appeared in the early 16th century.
 It is also known as Qalb al-Asad, from the Arabic قلب الأسد, meaning 'the heart of the lion', a name already attested in the Greek Kardia Leontos whose Latin equivalent is Cor Leōnis.
 The Arabic phrase is sometimes approximated as Kabelaced.

-In Chinese it is known as 軒轅十四, the Fourteenth Star of Xuanyuan, the Yellow Emperor.
-In Indian astronomy, Regulus corresponds to the Nakshatra Magha ("the bountiful").
+In Chinese, it is known as the Fourteenth Star of Xuanyuan, the Yellow Emperor.
+It is the determinative star of the Xuanyuan constellation, and is also called Nüzhu, representing the emperor's wife, the queen.
+The stars on either side and slightly to the south of Regulus, ο Leonis and ρ Leonis, are called Taimin and Shaomin, and the star between them, 31 Leonis, is Yunü.
+In Indian astronomy, Regulus is the main star of the nakshatra Maghā ("the bountiful").